 III MEF/MCIPAC 7220.1A - TLA Order contains information on policies regarding Temporary Living Allowance (TLA) and family housing for Marine commands on Okinawa.

 The TLA Brochure and TLA Information Sheet contains local area information on TLA to include Installation Personnel Administration Center (IPAC) contact numbers and governing policies on when TLA is authorized.

-Specific temporary lodging aboard Okinawa has been designated for incoming personnel to conduct their 14-day ROM.
+Specific temporary lodging aboard Okinawa has been designated for incoming personnel to conduct their Restriction of Movement (ROM).
 Coordinate with your sponsor if you need to secure lodging prior to arrival.